-Israel's Shimon Peres in critical condition after stroke
+Shimon Peres shows improvement after stroke, doctors say

 - Former Israeli Prime Minister Shimon Peres suffered stroke on Tuesday

-Tel Aviv, Israel (CNN)Former Israeli President and Prime Minister Shimon Peres was in "critical but stable" condition Wednesday morning, a day after suffering a stroke, a hospital official said, but the nation's health minister said he was becoming more optimistic about Peres' condition.
+Tel Aviv, Israel (CNN)Former Israeli President and Prime Minister Shimon Peres' condition has improved somewhat a day after his stroke, and he was able to shake his son-in-law's hand as physicians reduced his level of sedation, doctors said Wednesday.

-Peres, 93, suffered a stroke Tuesday with "a component of bleeding," said Dr. Yitzhak Kreiss, manager of Sheba Medical Center in Ramat Gan, where Peres is being treated.
+Peres, 93, is in severe but stable condition, and is intubated and sedated, following Tuesday's stroke, said Dr. Yitshak Kreiss, manager of Sheba Medical Center in Ramat Gan, where Peres is being treated.

-Kreiss said Wednesday morning that doctors decided there was nothing to justify surgery for now, and that Peres was sedated and intubated in an intensive care unit.
+"He is slightly more alert, and it is our impression that his neurological condition is a little bit better," Kreiss said Wednesday afternoon at the hospital.

+Kreiss wasn't alone in sounding a cautiously optimistic view of Peres' condition.
+Peres' son-in-law and personal physician, Dr. Rafi Walden, said the veteran politician and Nobel laureate "responded very well" as his sedation dosage has been reduced.

+"He understood what he was told.
+He shook my hand energetically," Walden said.
+"There has been a significant improvement in his consciousness."

-On Wednesday afternoon, Israeli Health Minister Yaakov Litzman told reporters that he was "a bit more optimistic than I would have been last night" about Peres' condition.
+Israeli Health Minister Yaakov Litzman told reporters that he was "a bit more optimistic than I would have been last night" about Peres' condition.

-Peres' relatives also indicated that they were hopeful.
-Peres was reacting to family members as sedation was wearing off, said Rafi Valden, Peres' son-in-law and personal doctor.

-"He squeezed our hand and gave indication he is listening to us," Valden said Wednesday morning.
+Peres was taken to the hospital Tuesday after what Kreiss described as a stroke involving "a component of bleeding."
+Walden said doctors would keep Peres under mild sedation to help him rest and optimize his chances for recovery.

 In Israeli politics for more than half a century